Traditional Medicines and OTC Products

 Medicinal products are grouped in three categories: (i) conventional medicinal products; (ii) traditional herbal medicinal products; and (iii) homeopathic medicinal products.

-Medicinal products in general can be marketed in Bulgaria only if the marketing authorization holder/the holder of registration certificate is established in an EU Member State.
+Medicinal products in general can be marketed in Bulgaria only if the marketing authorisation holder/the holder of registration certificate is established in an EU Member State.

-The marketing authorization (for conventional medicinal products) or registration certificate (for traditional herbal and homeopathic medicinal products) is issued by the Executive Director of the Bulgarian Drug Agency.
+The marketing authorisation (for conventional medicinal products) or registration certificate (for traditional herbal and homeopathic medicinal products) is issued by the Executive Director of the Bulgarian Drug Agency.

 The Bulgarian Law on Medicinal Products in Humane Medicine (LMPHM) allows for a simplified registration procedure for herbal and alternative medicines provided that certain criteria is met.